-Remember how that data above generally showed that weekdays are best?
+Remember how the data above generally showed that weekdays are best?
 Well, here’s Dan Zarrella’s research.
-It shows that weekends are best.
+It shows that the best days for email marketing are weekends.
 And here are more examples of how these results are spread all over the map (and the week):

 SEOPressor found that, although there are high open- and click-through rates on Saturdays and Sundays, their research left them confident in saying , “… overall, Tuesdays, Wednesdays, and Thursdays are likely the most successful days for sending your email out to subscribers.”

-Eventbrite found that Wednesday was the best day to send for US event marketers.
+Eventbrite found that Wednesday was the best day for email marketing in the US for event marketers.
 In the UK, it was Tuesday.
 But when they broke their data down by category, it was all over the map, as you can see below.

-So is there a trend of when to send?
+So is there a trend of the best time to send an email?
 Yes.
 It seems to be Tuesdays.
 Sort of.